Gerago157/Gerago157/README.md

 ## Hi there 👋

+I’m nearing the completion of my technical degree in Data Science and Artificial Intelligence. 🎓 Passionate about technology and dedicated to creating practical, impactful solutions. 🏷 A Lego enthusiast at heart 🧱, I also studied graphic design and enjoy illustration.

 <!--
 **Gerago157/Gerago157** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.